kristoferlund/ic-use-internet-identity/README.md

 ## Features

 - **Cached Identity**: The identity is cached in local storage and restored on page load.
 This allows the user to stay logged in even if the page is refreshed.
-- **Login progress**: State varibles are provided to indicate whether the user is logged in, logging in, or logged out.
+- **Login progress**: State variables are provided to indicate whether the user is logged in, logging in, or logged out.
 - **Works with ic-use-actor**: Plays nicely with [ic-use-actor](https://www.npmjs.com/package/ic-use-actor) that provides easy access to canister methods.

 ## Table of Contents